Regularization and novel reconstruction strategies: all-at-one, bi-level

 Novel regularization strategies: SEQUENTIAL BI-LEVEL [c]

-This study significantly improves upon the bi-level algorithm by sequential initialization (Seq-BiLev), yielding accelerated convergence and demonstrable multi-scale effect, while retaining regularizing effect and allows for the usage of inexact PDE solvers.
-Interestingly, the lower-level trajectory of Seq-BiLev shows a connection to the Incremental Load Method (ILM).
-We illustrates its universality through several reaction-diffusion applications, in which the nonlinear reaction law needs to be determined.
+This study significantly improves upon the bi-level algorithm by sequential lower-level warm-starting (Seq-BiLev) for acceleration effect.
+We moreover demonstrable multi-scale effect in the lower-level, while retaining regularizing effect and allows for the usage of inexact PDE solvers.
+Interestingly, the lower-level trajectory of Seq-BiLev exposes a connection to the Incremental Load Method used in nonlinear elasticity.
+We illustrates the universality through several reaction-diffusion applications with hidden reaction discovery.

 Figure.
 Reconstruction of the reaction law in Lane-Emde equation